joneswack/ocr-workbench/README.md

   </tbody>
 </table>

+The remainder shows a more detailed comparison for each PDF.

 ### Information About Coca-Cola Volume Growth

 | OCR-Library | Extraction Quality | Speed \[seconds\] | CPU Memory Usage |